bithauschile/bithaus-medium/readme.md

 Bithaus Medium
 ======================

-**Medium allows developers to use message classes on Kafka with no need of Schema Registry.**
+**Medium allows developers to use message classes on Kafka without Schema Registry having total ordering among different message types on a single topic.**

 Medium provides an abstraction layer to Kafka or other streaming technologies so that you can use the same message library across your applications without the need of ugly generated message classes or having to worry about what message broker is handling your event.